 If a subset of this same clustered data were visualized in a spreadsheet form:

-In Cytobank, if FCS files are ever exported from a SPADE tree (or imported from a clustering done elsewhere), the resulting files will have a cluster channel that can be used for downstream analysis.
-When visualized in a plot (with scales set to linear), discrete patterns will emerge that represent the events with integer values in the cluster column.
-These are example plots that can be viewed for the SPADE tree above:
+In Cytobank, if FCS files are exported from a SPADE tree (or imported from a clustering done elsewhere), the resulting files will have a cluster channel that can be used for downstream analysis.
+Plotting the cluster channel (with scales set to linear) displays the discrete cluster identifier values.
+These are example plots based on the SPADE tree above:

 (cluster channel versus a marker) (cluster channel versus itself)